 His goal was realized in late 2017 when he was hired as an Instructor at BSR in West Virginia.
 During his Instructor Train-up at BSR, he looked around and began realizing something.
 He was sitting in a room with some of the best drivers in the world and they saw him as an equal.
 What a feeling after all of his hard work!

 Upon returning home Robert closed the doors at NEVO Driving Academy.
 While not an easy decision, it was time for so many reasons.
-He realized it was impossible to bring about change catering to state mandates, teaching from antiquated curriculums and getting teens through the driving test.
-Roberts goals were always to introduce a high level of training to those who truly wanted to learn; whether that be teens, adults; new or experienced drivers.
+He realized it was impossible to bring about change catering to state mandates, teaching from antiquated curriculums and just getting teens through the driving test.
+Roberts goals were always to introduce a higher level of training to those who truly wanted to learn; whether that be teens, adults; new or experienced drivers.

 Driver Training Consultant

-Robert provides verifiable world-class driving instruction, roadside safety and survival training to clients across the United States.
+Robert provides verifiable world-class driving instruction, roadside safety and survival training to individual and corporate clients across the United States.
 He has worked with politicians, celebrities, professional athletes, business organizations, and federal agencies.
 Working alongside you or your driver, Robert will assess then implement a targeted curriculum and provide an experiential environment to assure meaningful learning.
 Clients of all ages and experience levels will drive away equipped with increased confidence and an entirely new skillset.

 Topics May Include